canada-ca/canada-ca.github.io/_drafts/2017-08-30-themes-and-topics.markdown

 ### Step 2: Card sort with stakeholders

-In June of 2013, we card sorted the top tasks with internal stakeholders.
+In June of 2013, we card sorted the top tasks with 177 Government of Canada stakeholders.

 Based on the card sort, we came up with a proposal of 15 subject-based themes, such as taxes or immigration, that would form the main navigation for canada.ca.

-In addition to the themes, there were a few other labelling needs identified in the card sort that were proposed for the taxonomy.
+In addition to the themes, there were other navigation models that were suggested could be used in conjunction with the themes, including:
-- a grouping of tasks oriented towards public servants
+1) audiences
+2) government and public servants
-- administrative categories for contact information, departments and agencies
+3) contact information, departments and agencies
-- audiences
+4) resources and tools
-- news
+5) news

-At the time of the card sort, there were still plans to put all these labels at the top level of Canada, with a single label on top of the 15 themes.
+Each of the categories and the themes would be available to choose from at the top level of the information architecture.

 ### Step 3: Tree test with Canadians

-The taxonomy was updated and validated based on tree testing with Canadians.
+A tree test was done with 848 Canadians across three different tests to determine the top level labels and validate the findability improvements of the suggested information architecture.

 29 task scenarios were developed, asking test participants where they would find a top task, such as where to find the guide for tax forms for the current year or where to obtain a boat licence.